CuiHen/C-Rust-GP/README.md

 ```

 # Overview
+For exemplary configurations, just visit the `example` folder of this repository.
+There, you will see an extensive list of documentated models.

 CRust_GP aims to make construction and modification of Cartesian Genetic Programming (CGP) as simple and reliable as possible.
 It provides a comprehensive set of operators, extensions, and QoL tools.
 Due to its component-based architecture, creating a new CGP configuration can be realized by just replacing a few lines of code.